scientist1642/pydom/readme.md

 PyDom
 ====

 PyDom is a python script for checking domain availability.
-It is intended to be a Unix shell script in the future.

-For now, to enable output coloring on OSX, you need to have termcolor package <br>
+To enable output coloring on OSX, you need to have termcolor package - pip install termcolor <br>

 ### Usage